Resource Round-up: Indigenous health

 - Cultural safety — An infographic on cultural safety and humility and what it means to implement culturally safe practices.
 (First Nations Health Authority/Northern Health/First Nations Health Council)

-- Cultural Awareness Courses — Free courses to gain knowledge on the history and culture of the Indigenous Peoples, to provide culturally appropriate, patient-centered care.
+- Cultural Awareness Courses — Free courses to gain knowledge on the history and culture of the Indigenous Peoples to provide culturally appropriate, patient-centered care.
 (Cancer Care Ontario)

-- Supporting families with Indigenous Backgrounds — Infographic on 8 things to remember when supporting Indigenous patients.
+- Supporting Families with Indigenous Backgrounds — Infographic on 8 things to remember when supporting Indigenous patients.
 (Northern Health)

 - The History Behind First Nations Health — A guide to understanding the history behind the state of First Nations Health today.
 (First Nations Health Authority)